acidanthera/OpenCorePkg/Utilities/ocvalidate/README.md

 #### Generic
 - SystemProductName: Only real Mac models are accepted.
 - SystemMemoryStatus: Only `Auto`, `Upgradable`, or `Soldered` are accepted.
+- SystemUUID: Only empty string, `OEM` or valid UUID are accepted.
 - ProcessorType: Only known first byte can be set.

 ### UEFI